grasela/bikesquare/README.md

 Having some many options for edditing/creating and managing views (bicycles, reviews, queries, profiles) posed a challenge for the views and functionality.

 One of the big challenges was creating reviewers and reviewed_users as foreign key to Users table.
 Eventually , with the help of the docs and StackOverflow a solution has been obtained which allowed me to access both from Review table.

+I have also experienced quite a few issues with heroku in regards to it's PostgreSQL integration.
+There has been instances where assets added through forms have not been properly saved into the database
 ## 13. Coding

 Coding has been